 Due to its proximity to Hamilton and the number of highways around it, Stoney Creek can sometimes experience air pollution from heavy traffic and industry sources in the surrounding areas.
 Noise can be an issue in the residential areas closest to the main highways and commercial roads in the neighbourhood.

-The crime rate in this area has declined slightly over the past 5 years.
-The most common types of crime include robbery, theft, breaking and entering, and assault.
+Stoney Creek’s crime rate has been decreasing over the past several years.
+The most common types of crime in the neighbourhood are motor vehicle theft and breaking and entering (commercial).

 Private and public primary and secondary schools in Stoney Creek include Orchard Park Secondary School, Eastdale Public School, St. Clare of Assisi Catholic Elementary School, St. Francis Xavier Catholic Elementary School, R. L. Hyslop Elementary School, Memorial Public School, Collegiate Avenue School, and Mountain View Elementary School.

 Post-secondary options near this area include Mohawk College – Stoney Creek campus, which offers programs in trades like plumbing, electrical, carpentry, heating and air conditioning, and metalworking; andOntario College, which has courses in massage therapy, culinary arts, medical/dental office administration, paramedics, and dispatching.
 Just outside of the neighbourhood is Brock University’s Hamilton campus, which houses the Faculty of Education’s Department of Teacher Education.